fiveham/Repeated_Phrases/README.md

 ---
 ##Instructions

-* Download and install Calibre (if you don't already have it).
+* Download and install [Calibre](http://calibre-ebook.com/) (if you don't already have it).
 * Download ebooks for the ASOIAF novels and novellas (if you don't already have them).
-* Add the ebooks to your Calibre library (if you don't already have them).
+* Add the ebooks to your Calibre library (if they're not already in there).
 * Convert them to HTMLZ.
 * Go to the folders where those HTMLZ files are located (In Calibre, right click the book and choose "Open containing folder".) and unzip them (to their own new folders, preferably)
 * Choose/Create a work folder somewhere.
 It's called **work_folder** in these instructions, but you can name it whatever you want.